Białe logo Bojarskiego Gościńca w Narewce.

 Reconstruction with soul

-During the reconstruction, many original elements were preserved, including a tile brought from the village of Pustelnik near Warsaw.
+During the reconstruction, many original elements were preserved, including a tile brought from the Hermitage near Warsaw.
 The building was extended by one floor, while maintaining harmony and historical character.

 “I wanted it to look like it used to, but it had more space and functionality,” adds the owner.